jaegertracing/documentation/content/docs/next-release/opentelemetry.md

 ## Compatibility

-The Jaeger OpenTelemetry binaries are **almost** backward compatible the current Jaeger binaries.
+The Jaeger OpenTelemetry binaries are **almost** backward compatible with the current Jaeger binaries.

 The differences are: